CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 ### Deadlines

 The deadline for each task should be 12am.
 This will help other contributors to review and make changes where necessary before class time in order to have a sense of clarity on with problems need to be resolved or worked on.
-Deadlines also help with feedback that is always necassary for the project we will be doing.
+Deadlines also help with feedback that is always necessary for the project we will be doing.

 #### Acceptable Conduct